Washington Calligraphers Guild home page ~

 In July 2006 the Guild hosted its third Letterforum international gathering of lettering artists.
 Periodically the Guild holds a one-day fall fair called Calligrafest.

-Our Bulletin newsletter features timely notices about exhibits, meeting dates and workshop schedules,
+Our Bulletin newsletter, published four times a year (September-June), features timely notices about exhibits, meeting dates and workshop schedules,

 and news of events sponsored by other calligraphic societies.
 Scripsit,